 The JSON Web token signature follows the standard JSON Web Signature (JWS)-defined signature string.

-Service Provider Code Token API Request Definition
+SPC Token API Request Definition

 The following is the HTTP-based POST request that the STI-PA shall provide to a service provider to make the request.